Indiana University School of Medicine-Bloomington

 IUSM-Bloomington fosters strong collaboration among investigators through centers, institutes, and groups that reach across departments, schools, and campuses.
 The research interests of its faculty are broad and include molecular and cellular biology, genetics and epigenetics, cancer biology, and medical education.
 With a shared interest in understanding the relationship between structure and function in health and human disease, these groups provide research opportunities for undergraduates, medical and graduate students, and postdoctoral fellows.

-To learn more about this leadership opportunity or apply, visit http://indiana.peopleadmin.com/postings/10972.
-Please include (1) a letter explaining your specific contributions to GME or UME and (2) a curriculum vitae.
+To learn more about this leadership opportunity or apply, visit. https://indiana.peopleadmin.com/postings/11121 Please include (1) a letter explaining your specific contributions to GME in a faculty position with an established residency program and (2) a curriculum vitae.

 As the nation’s largest medical school, IUSM is committed to being an institution that not only reflects the diversity of the learners we teach and the patient populations we serve, but also pursues the values of diversity, equity and inclusion that inform academic excellence.
 We desire candidates who enhance our representational diversity, as well as those whose work contributes to equitable and inclusive learning and working environments for our students, staff, and faculty.
 IUSM strives to take an anti-racist stance, regularly evaluating and updating its policies, procedures, and practices to confer equitable opportunities for contribution and advancement for all members of our community.
 We invite individuals who will join us in our mission to advance racial equity to transform health and wellbeing for all throughout the state of Indiana.